Savio13/NITM/mobile/README.md

 # Mobile (Flutter)

-This is a minimal Flutter app skeleton.
+This is a Flutter app skeleton for NITM with login and home screens.
 To run:

 ```powershell
 cd mobile